encode/starlette/docs/test_client.md

 In particular, note that the calls to make a request are just standard function calls, not awaitables.

+You can use any of `requests` standard API, such as authentication, session cookies handling, or file uploads.

+By default the `TestClient` will raise any exceptions that occur in the application.
+Occasionally you might want to test the content of 500 error responses, rather than allowing client to raise the server exception.
+In this case you should use `client = TestClient(app, raise_server_exceptions=False)`.

-### Testing WebSocket applications
+### Testing WebSocket sessions

-You can also test websocket applications with the test client.
+You can also test websocket sessions with the test client.

 The `requests` library will be used to build the initial handshake, meaning you can use the same authentication options and other headers between both http and